ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 I reviewed the homework submissions, and further comments will be sent via email.

 ### May 18th: Follow the Maze Project
-In this class, we continued working on the [Follow the Maze Project](./scratchProjects/3ButtonRaceFollowTheMazeHW.sjr), described on May 11th in  [homework below](#preview-for-may-18th-follow-the-maze-project).
+In this class, we continued working on the [Follow the Maze Project](./scratchProjects/3ButtonRaceFollowTheMazeHW.sjr), described on May 11th in  [homework below](#preview-for-may-18th-follow-the-maze-project){: .innerlink}.
 I didn't discuss the *surprise* at the end.
 That is a bonus question for this week.

 Kids projects were full of interesting variations.
 Please email me your finished projects so I can look them over.